 Selected Editorials, Articles, and Essays

-As an organization that encourages civil discourse, democratic exchange of ideas, and inclusive collaboration, we support open access publication whenever possible.
+As an organization that encourages civil discourse and inclusive collaboration, we support open access publication.
 We are proud to be a member of the Harvard FXB Health and Human Rights Consortium, in a shared commitment to freedom of information.
+The selected editorials, articles, chapters, and essays included below, authored by our senior leadership team, address critical issues within the fields of human rights and animal rights.
+Contact us to learn more, or for further comment from the authors.

 By Hope Ferdowsian, American College of Preventive Medicine, May 18, 2020.